openshift-labs/learn-katacoda/workshops/workshop-1/10-deploying-applications-with-templates.md

 as many back end services' data as are created.
 Adding more stuff with the right *Label* will make more stuff show up on the map.

-Now you will deploy a map of Major League Baseball stadiums in the US by using a template.
+Now you will deploy a service to provide data for Major League Baseball stadiums in the US by using a template.
 It is pre-configured to build the back end application, and deploy the Mongo database.
 It also uses a *Hook* to call the `/ws/data/load` endpoint to cause the data to be loaded into the database from a JSON file in